 Mr Gundy is an experienced executive with 34 years of steel industry experience spread across Australia, S.E.
 Asia, New Zealand, and the United States.
 In his career Mr Gundy has been involved in profitably growing businesses, opening new markets, developing distribution channels and business restructuring.

 Appointed as Director on 27 November 2020.
-Last re-elected in November 2021 and subject to re-election by rotation in October 2022.
+Last re-elected in October 2022.